All Episodes

 They can't politicize this.

-I'll tell you, Sean, what I'm recognizing now, thanks to a lot of news that you display and on Fox News.
+I'll tell you, Sean, what I'm recognizing now, thanks to a lot of news that you display in Fox News, the other guys are now mentioning it.

 And they're talking about Joe Biden's going to speak on it.

-But this is what they're gonna talk about.
+But this is what they're going to talk about.

-They're gonna blame it on too many guns.
+They're going to blame it on too many guns.

-They're gonna ignore the root problem that democratic leadership allows criminals to rob and steal in these democratic cities.
+They're going to ignore the root problem that Democratic leadership allows criminals to rob and steal in these Democratic cities.

-They're gonna blame what you mentioned already, oh, the pandemic.
+They're going to blame what you mentioned already.

-They will not attack the issue of the crime going on in these democratic cities because it is their constituents.
+They will not attack the issue of the crime going on in these Democratic cities because it is their constituent.

 And then you got a New York mayor race coming up in the primary.